kshitij12345/kshitij12345.github.io/_posts/2022-01-17-Jiterator.md

 }
 ```

 `jitted_gpu_kernel` is the entry point for the JITerator.
 It takes the name of the kernel, return dtype, computation dtype and the number of input arguments as template parameter.
-It also takes the TensorIterator `iter` and the string for the computation `gcd_string` as run-time argument.
-At this point we are done with actually implementing the operator.
-When the operator is called `jitted_gpu_kernel` will take care of compiling the kernel and loading it for use.
+At runtime, it takes the TensorIterator `iter` and the string for the computation `gcd_string` as run-time argument.
+At this point we are done with actually implementing the CUDA operator kernel.
+When the operator is called, `jitted_gpu_kernel` will take care of compiling the kernel and loading it for use.

 ### [`jitted_gpu_kernel`](https://github.com/pytorch/pytorch/blob/a383d01774beb112e519ae6a5c560eb402c96a31/aten/src/ATen/native/cuda/Loops.cuh#L111-L113)

 As mentioned above, this is the entry point for JITerator.
-The relevant code is present in `aten/src/ATen/native/cuda/Loops.cuh`.

 Following is a simplified C++ pseudo-code